Alfred Adler: Career

 Adler founded the Society for Individual Psychology in 1912 after his break from the psychoanalytic movement.
 Adler's group initially included some orthodox Nietzschean adherents (who believed that Adler's ideas on power and inferiority were closer to Nietzsche than Freud's).
 Their enmity aside, Adler retained a lifelong admiration for Freud's ideas on dreams and credited him with creating a scientific approach to their clinical utilization (Fiebert, 1997).
 Nevertheless, even regarding dream interpretation, Adler had his own theoretical and clinical approach.
 The primary differences between Adler and Freud centered on Adler's contention that the social realm (exteriority) is as important to psychology as is the internal realm (interiority).
 The dynamics of power and compensation extend beyond sexuality, and gender and politics can be as important as libido.
 Moreover, Freud did not share Adler's socialist beliefs, the latter's wife being for example an intimate friend of many of the Russian Marxists such as Leon Trotsky.

+In 1927, Adler entrusted the founding of the Adler's Society to Dimitrije Mitrinović, a Serbian philosopher, revolutionary and mystic.

+In Berlin, in summer 1930, Adler met with English occultist Aleister Crowley.
+Their connection was through Karl Germer, a German and American businessman and occultist known as Frater Saturnus, who was one of Adler’s patients.
+Crowley later claimed to “know [Adler] personally” and even to have “handled” some of his Berlin patients and to have “put a lot of my own theory and practice into it.”